 Nothing more important than safety.
 No matter what you do or where you go.
 Always follow up with the following tips:

-- Inform someone about where you going and how long you plan on staying away.
-Give them instructions to warn the alarm services when you don’t check-in on time.
+- Inform someone about where you are going and how long you plan on staying away.
+Give them instructions to warn the nature services when you don’t check-in on time.
 Just don’t forget to tell them if you are back!

 - Bring a personal locator beacon.
 This is a small GPS device that tracks where you are via satellite or GLONASS.
 It also has a little emergency button, which sends a signal to emergency services when you press it.
 With the satellite, they can track your position to come and get you.

 TIP: If you are interested in a personal locator beacon, I can highly recommend the SPOT.
 This device has a long battery life, is robust, waterproof and very easy to use.
 We always carry it with us, as well as on short trips as during multiple day hikes.

 Backpacking ethics are as simple as ‘leave no trace’ and ‘pack in what you pack out’.
 With these simple rules, which are set by the non-profit organization leave no trace, we can enjoy nature as much as we want with as little impact as possible.

 So, when you go backpacking for the first time, keep the following principles in mind: